w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories/story-two.pt-BR.md

 lang: pt-BR   # Change "en" to the translated-language shortcode
 last_updated: 2024-06-25  # Keep the date of the English version

-translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+translation:
+  # outdated: false
+  draft: true
+  last_updated: 2025-02-16

+translators:
-- name: "Israel Cefrin"   # Replace Jan Doe with translator name
+  - name: "Israel Cefrin"
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors